contentful/widget-sdk/docs/guides/data-prefetching.md

 # Data prefetching

-The mechanism is currently used in the Teams feature.
-Its usage is optional and it is not a solution for all use cases.
+This mechanism is used to fetch needed data based route and org role (and potentially more conditions in the future).

-But it can significantly simplify some.
+**Currently not to be used outside the Teams feature.**

 This uses the term `dataset` for collections of entities that contain `sys.id` and optionally contains Links in `sys`, e.g. Users and Teams.